elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> WebSocket communication consists of “frames” or data fragments that can be sent from either side and can be of several kinds, including text, binary data, ping/pong, and “connect” close frames.
 The text frame contains text data that parties send to each other.
 Binary data frames contain binary data that parties send back and forth.
-Ping Pong frames get used for checking the connection sent from the server.
+Websocket uses Ping Pong frames to check the connection sent from the server.
 The browser responds to these automatically.
 After the handshake, either the client or the server can choose to send a ping to the other party.
 When the ping is received, the recipient must send back a pong as soon as possible.
 You can use this to make sure that the client is still connected.
 The connect close frame is either a server or client initiating the closing handshake.
-Several more get included in this group, but these are the most common.
+There are several more included in this group, but these are the most common.
 In the browser, we directly work only with text or binary frames.
     </div>
   </div>
 </details>